 Subscribe to my newsletter.
 Get updates, short stories, and learn about similar books by other authors.

-Wayne Stinnett is an American author of thirteen novels and one non-fiction book on writing.
+Wayne Stinnett is an American author of more than twenty novels and one non-fiction book on writing.
 He’s also a Veteran of the United States Marine Corps, as is his main character, Jesse McDermitt.
 Between those careers, Stinnett has worked as a deckhand, commercial fisherman, dive master, taxi driver, construction manager, and truck driver, among many other things.
-He lives on one of the Sea Islands of the South Carolina Lowcountry, near Parris Island, with his wife and their youngest daughter.
-They also have three grown children, five grandchildren, a crazy Carolina dog, and a large cage of parakeets.
+He lives with his wife and youngest daughter on one of the Sea Islands of the South Carolina Lowcountry, just a few miles from Parris Island, where he went to boot camp.
+They also have three grown children, four grandchildren, a crazy Carolina dog, and a large cage of parakeets.
 He grew up in Melbourne, Florida, and has also lived in the Florida Keys, the Bahamas, and Cozumel, Mexico.

 Graduating from Eau Gallie High School, in Melbourne, Florida in 1977, Stinnett enlisted in the Marine Corps as a heavy vehicle operator, and went to boot camp at Parris Island, South Carolina from July to September.
 After going on and finishing MOS school at Camp Lejeune, North Carolina, he was assigned to an artillery unit there.
 During his four year tour as a Marine, Stinnett visited Guantanamo Bay, Cuba in 1977 and it being much like his home state enjoyed the tropical heat.
 A month after returning, his unit was deployed to northern Germany as part of Operation Northern Wedding, a joint NATO exercise.
 During the float, the convoy stopped in ports all over the North Atlantic, including Great Britain, Norway, Sweden, and Denmark, to name a few.
 During a weekend off, he managed to catch a train to Paris, France, as well.
 In 1979, Stinnett was transferred to Japan for a year and participated in a South Pacific cruise during that time.